petkaantonov/bluebird/CONTRIBUTING.md

 #READ BEFORE CREATING A NEW ISSUE

 The issue tracker is for bug reports and feature requests.
 If you'd like help with a usage question please use [the [bluebird] tag in Stack Overflow](http://stackoverflow.com/tags/bluebird) and ask there.
 The tag is monitored regularly.
+You may also discuss things that are out of scope for the issue tracker on the [mailing list](https://groups.google.com/forum/#!forum/bluebird-js).

 # Contributing to bluebird